galminyana/LKM/README.md

 All done with using Debian GNU/Linux 10 with the default Linux Kernel (v 4.19 at the time of this writing).

-Most of the content been created following the [Linux Rootkints for Red Blue Teams](https://www.pentesteracademy.com/course?id=38) from [PentesterAcademy](https://www.pentesteracademy.com/)

 ### Licensing
 ---
 All the content is under the following Licenses: